DAT4/dist/README.md

 # Distributed systems

-This is my documentation from the course
+This is my documentation from the course, the full code can be found in each lectures folder

 # Week 1
 # Week 2